Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 • Understand the EmojiChef encoding scheme: base codepoint, 6-bit windows, byte assembly.

-• Verify Discord webhook signatures using Ed25519 and the Web Crypto API.
+• Verify GitHub webhook signatures with HMAC-SHA256 and the X-Hub-Signature-256 header.

 • Wire the decoded command into the Lab 10 job queue (enqueueJob / RATE_LIMITS KV).